websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/managing-workflows.md

 ## Configuring Workflow Definition Permissions

-In the _System Settings_, you can enable or disable permissions for Site Administrators to publish workflows and scripts.
+In the _System Settings_, you can enable or disable permissions for Regular Administrators to publish workflows and scripts.

 ![Explicit permission must be granted before administrators are allowed to publish and edit workflow definitions.](./managing-workflows/images/06.png)